A Frustratingly Simple Yet Highly Effective Attack Baseline: Over 90% Success Rate Against the Strong Black-box Models

+\textbf{Hyper-parameters.} If not otherwise specified, we set the perturbation budget as $\epsilon = 16$ such as Tab.~\ref{tab:main_table},~\ref{tab:thinking},~\ref{tab:recent} under the $\ell_{\infty}$ norm and total optimization step to be 300. $\alpha$ is set to 0.75 for Claude-3.5 in Tab.~\ref{tab:main_table},~\ref{tab:ablation e} and $\alpha=1$ elsewhere, including imperceptibility metrics.
+The ablation study on $\alpha$ is provided in the Appendix.

-\subsection{Evaluation metrics}
+\subsection{Evaluation Metrics}

-\textbf{\textit{KMRScore}.} Previous attack evaluation methods identify keywords matching the ``semantic main object" in images \cite{attackbard,anyattack,advdiffusionvlm}.
+\textbf{\textit{KMRScore}.} Previous attack evaluation methods identify keywords matching the ``semantic main object" in images \cite{dong2023robust,anyattack,advdiffusionvlm}.
 However, unclear definitions of ``semantic main object" and matching mechanisms introduce significant human bias and hinder reproducibility.
 We address these limitations by manually labeling multiple semantic keywords for each image (e.g., ``kid, eating, cake" for an image showing a kid eating cake) and establishing three success thresholds: 0.25, 0.5, and 1.0, denoted as $\text{KMR}_a$, $\text{KMR}_b$ and $\text{KMR}_c$, respectively.
 These thresholds correspond to distinct matching levels: at least one keyword matched, over half-matched, and all matched, allowing us to evaluate transferability across different acceptance criteria.
 To reduce human bias, we leverage GPT-4o \cite{gpt4} for matching semantic keywords against generated descriptions, creating a semi-automated assessment pipeline with human guidance.
-We verify the approach's robustness by manually reviewing 20\% of the outputs and checking the consistency.\\ \textbf{\textit{ASR (Attack Success Rate).}} We further employ widely-used {\em LLM-as-a-judge}~\cite{zheng2023judging} for benchmarking.
+We verify the approach's robustness by manually reviewing 20\% of the outputs and checking the consistency.

+\textbf{\textit{ASR (Attack Success Rate).}} We further employ widely-used {\em LLM-as-a-judge}~\cite{zheng2023judging} for benchmarking.
 We first caption both source and target images through the same commercial LVLM, then compute similarity with \textit{GPTScore}~\cite{gptscore}, creating a comprehensive, automated evaluation pipeline.